 - If you do not want others to see you taking your pills, quietly slip away to a private area or the bathroom.
-If that will not work, say the medications are for another health problem or that they are vitamins.
+If that will not work, say the drugs are for another health problem or that they are vitamins.

-- If you remove the labels on your HIV drugs' pill bottles (e.g., to hide what you are taking from others), develop a system to make sure that you know which HIV drugs you need to take at what time.
+- If you remove the labels on your HIV drugs' pill bottles (e.g., to hide what you are taking from others), develop a system to make sure that you know which HIV drugs you need to take when.
 You may consider marking the pill bottles with different names and recording those new names on a slip of paper that you keep safe for reference.
 You can also add quick reminders to the bottles (that were originally on the labels), such as "take one every a.m."

 Adherence is hard work and takes a lot of commitment.
 It helps to have other people on your side.
 One way to do this is to join or put together a support network.
 Your health care provider is one of the most important people in your network.
 Talk openly with him or her about how to fit HIV treatment into your lifestyle.

 There are many other sources of information and support available to women who are taking or thinking about taking HIV drugs.
 If you can, include family, friends, case managers, treatment educators, and counselors in your network.
 You can also get involved with your local ASO or a support group.
 These are places where you will be able to ask questions, get tips, and share experiences with others who understand what it is like to live with HIV.
 When you are feeling discouraged, turn to your network for support and encouragement.